Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 If you are modeling a hollow object, it is a good idea to thicken the outline.
 Fig. Glass profile shows the profile for a wine glass we will model as a demonstration.

-Go to the *Edit mode* and select all the vertices of the Profile with :kbd:`A`.
+Go to the *Edit Mode* and select all the vertices of the Profile with :kbd:`A`.

 We will be rotating the object around the cursor in the top view, so switch to the top view with :kbd:`Numpad7`.